morkertis/Geographic-Tools/README.md

 ### This repository include:
 - [Open street map] for download geographic objects
-- [Geopandas] for geodata manipulation
+- [Geopandas] for geodata manipulation - using shape-file geojson
 - [Folium] for geographic visualization
 - etc.